 Today: A hard slap of reality pic.twitter.com/5nabymI1U1

 As pleasant as Sunday’s brilliant sunshine and warm breezes felt, they also had an unnerving quality.
 In the last 80 years, Boston’s average temperature has climbed 3°F, a product of the urban heat island as well as broader human-produced climate change.
-The oddly mild January afternoon set the stage well for the kickoff talk from Gina McCarthy, administrator of the Environmental Protection Agency from 2013 and 2017 and the newly appointed president of the Natural Resources Defense Council.
+The oddly mild January afternoon set the stage well for the kickoff talk from Gina McCarthy, administrator of the Environmental Protection Agency from 2013 to 2017 and the newly appointed president of the Natural Resources Defense Council.

 McCarthy grew up in Dorchester, just a few miles from the Boston Convention Center.
 She gave the crowd a fiery, humor-laced exhortation to action on protecting the environment, including the climate.
 She built her remarks around memories of Don Kent, the Boston weathercaster who was a local fixture from the 1950s through the 1980s.

 “I watched him on my three-channel black-and-white TV, standing in front of a blackboard with a few pieces of chalk….He was essentially part of the family.
 We thought he cared about us.”
-Just as Kent’s weathercasters made a difference, she said, “You produce and deliver science that matters.”
+Just as Kent’s weathercasts made a difference, she said, “You produce and deliver science that matters.”
 McCarthy gave a shout-out to Weather Geeks, the Weather Channel show (and now podcast) hosted by Marshall Shepherd.
 An in-studio appearance on the series brought her to TWC’s Atlanta headquarters: “No one there called into question my sanity or my patriotism, which made it way more fun than congressional hearings.”

 Before heading EPA, McCarthy was advisor to six governors.
 “Five of them were Republicans, and they were never thrilled by dirty air or dirty water,” she said.
 “Does anybody dislike a tree?
 Or a playground?”